priyaterala/DR-Reddy-dialy-cash-segment/README.md

 Since iam beginning my TENSOR-FLOW coding journey, iam developing few ML models with the help of GOOGLE MACHINE LEARNING CRASH COURSE.

-And iam working with google colab environment.
+And iam working in google colab environment.

 In this repo I created files:
 1.How to work with Python Pandas using above dataframe,